Fazendaaa/podsearch_bot/README.md

 # TODO
 Since I will be keeping this README up to date with any major change and I don't use any versoning system to log all the fixed bugs or previous projects updates, you can still have a taste of what comes next right here:

-* Fix the CI integration or just change the CI sevice;
 * Bot language support in the following languages:
     * English
     * Portuguese